2023 Updates for the Amazon Mega Backdoor Roth

 Amazon Employer Match

 Amazon will provide you with a 50% match on the first 4% contributed, meaning they will contribute 2% of your base salary to your 401(k).
-To receive the match, you must contribute at least 4%.
+The maximum amount Amazon can match in 2024 is $6,900. (per IRS 2024 annual compensation limits[1]) To receive the match, you must contribute at least 4%.

 Amazon Mega Backdoor Roth Example

-The pre-tax contribution and Amazon match equal $29,000.
-They have not reached the federal limit of $66,000, meaning our example employee can contribute up to $37,000 in after-tax dollars and immediately convert those dollars to Roth.
+Employee pre-tax contributions and the Amazon match equal $29,900, but the employee is still able to contribute another $39,100 in after-tax dollars and immediately convert those dollars to Roth within the 401(k).

-The federal limit for 401(k) contributions is $73,500 if you’re 50 or older, meaning our example employee can contribute up to $36,650 in after-tax dollars and immediately convert those dollars to Roth.
+The federal limit for 401(k) contributions is $76,500 if you’re 50 or older, meaning our example employee can also contribute up to $39,100 in after-tax dollars and immediately convert those dollars to Roth.

 Set Your 401(k) and After-Tax Contributions